“Colic” might as well be a four-letter word for us horse owners.

 - Have supplies on hand.
 Most vets recommend having Banamine and Gas X. Click here for a complete list of emergency supplies.

 - Introduce any diet change gradually.
 New load of hay?
 Mix it with the old hay before switching over entirely.
 If you are feeding grain, increase or decrease amounts slowly.
-“They are not like finicky cats,” who seem to need a different flavor regularly, said Maine Equine Associates‘ Dave Jefferson, who said the bulk of his colic cases come from sudden diet change.

 Click here to read more about sand colic